joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/09/05/opinion/letters/cats-behavior.html?searchResultPosition=8

 **Let’s Honor the True Spirit of Labor Day**\
-`The labor movement's often bloody struggle for human dignity is  neglected in standard accounts of American history.`\
+`The labor movement’s often bloody struggle for human dignity is  neglected in standard accounts of American history.`\
 https://nytimes.com/2021/09/05/opinion/labor-day-us-history.html?searchResultPosition=9

 **The Next Act for Marcel the Shell (and Jenny Slate)**\